SaberFans/Code-Complexity-Analysis/README.md

 pulling down the repo.

-Ideally, the repo should be downloaded beforehand for each of the worker to calculate straightaway, but to ease the build process, a more feasible approach is chosen.
+Ideally, the repo should be downloaded beforehand for each of the worker to calculate straightaway, but to ease the build process and test for more repos, a more flexible approach is chosen.